jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

   (l) prohibiting or regulating specified activities by the occupier of a place, which deter the presence on that place of organisms that assist in the control of the pest:
   (m) requiring the occupier of any place to carry out specified treatments or procedures to assist in preventing the spread of the pest:
   (n) requiring the owners or persons in charge of goods to carry out specified treatments or procedures to assist in preventing the spread of the pest:
-  (o) requiring the destruction of goods in circumstances where the goods may contain or harbour the pest, or otherwise pose a risk of spreading the pest:
+  (o) requiring the destruction of goods in circumstances where the goods May contain or harbour the pest, or otherwise pose a risk of spreading the pest:
-  (p) prohibiting or regulating specified uses of goods that may promote the spread or survival of the pest:
+  (p) prohibiting or regulating specified uses of goods that May promote the spread or survival of the pest:
   (q) prohibiting or regulating the holding or disposal of organic material:
-  (r) prohibiting or regulating the use of specified practices in the management of organisms that may promote the spread or survival of the pest:
+  (r) prohibiting or regulating the use of specified practices in the management of organisms that May promote the spread or survival of the pest:
-  (s) prohibiting or regulating the movement of goods that may contain or harbour the pest or otherwise pose a risk of spreading the pest.
+  (s) prohibiting or regulating the movement of goods that May contain or harbour the pest or otherwise pose a risk of spreading the pest.
-(2) A rule may provide that no exemptions from any requirement of the rule may be granted under section 80D.
+(2) A rule May provide that no exemptions from any requirement of the rule May be granted under section 80D.
-(3) A rule may—
+(3) A rule May—
   (a) apply generally throughout the region or within a specified part or parts of the region:
   (b) apply generally or with respect to different classes of persons, places, goods, or other things:
   (c) apply generally or at any specified time of each year.
-(4) Where a rule applies to a specified part or parts of the region, other rules relating to the same subject matter may be made for other specified parts of the region.
+(4) Where a rule applies to a specified part or parts of the region, other rules relating to the same subject matter May be made for other specified parts of the region.
 (5) So far as the bylaws of the regional council or a territorial authority are inconsistent with or repugnant to any rule made under this Act in force in the same locality, the bylaws must be construed subject to the rules.
 (6) In the event of an inconsistency between regulations made under this or any other Act or the rules in a national pest management strategy, and the rules in a regional pest management strategy, the regulations or rules in a national pest management strategy prevail.
-(7) A rule may specify that a breach of the rule creates an offence under section 154(r).
+(7) A rule May specify that a breach of the rule creates an offence under section 154(r).
-(8) Notwithstanding any rule of law to the contrary, a strategy rule may not be declared invalid for unreasonableness.
+(8) Notwithstanding any rule of law to the contrary, a strategy rule May not be declared invalid for unreasonableness.

 ### 80C Incorporation by reference
-(1) Any written material or document that, in the opinion of the regional council, is too large or otherwise impractical to be printed as part of a rule included in a pest management strategy may be incorporated by reference.
+(1) Any written material or document that, in the opinion of the regional council, is too large or otherwise impractical to be printed as part of a rule included in a pest management strategy May be incorporated by reference.
 (2) Any material incorporated by reference under this section is deemed for all purposes to form part of the rule but any amendment to the material by the person or organisation originating it does not come into force as a rule until a rule to that effect has been made under this Act.
 (3) All material incorporated by reference under this section must be available at the office of the management agency for that strategy, and copies of that material must be available for purchase for a reasonable charge.

 ### 80D Exemption power of regional council
-(1) The regional council may, if the regional council considers it appropriate and upon such conditions as the regional council considers appropriate, exempt any person from any specified requirement in any rule included in a regional pest management strategy in accordance with this Act.
+(1) The regional council May, if the regional council considers it appropriate and upon such conditions as the regional council considers appropriate, exempt any person from any specified requirement in any rule included in a regional pest management strategy in accordance with this Act.
 (2) Before granting an exemption under this section, the regional council must be satisfied in the circumstances of each case that—and that the granting of the exemption will not significantly prejudice the attainment of the objectives of the strategy.
   (a) the requirement has been substantially complied with and that further compliance is unnecessary; or (b) the action taken or provision made in respect of the matter to which the requirement relates is as effective or more effective than actual compliance with the requirement; or
-  (c) the prescribed requirements are clearly unreasonable or inappropriate in the particular case; or (d) events have occurred that make the prescribed requirements unnecessary or inappropriate in the particular case,— (3) The regional council may, upon such conditions as it thinks fit, exempt all persons or any specified class of persons, persons in any specified place, or persons responsible for specified goods or things, from any requirement in any rule included in a regional pest management strategy made under this Act if the regional council is satisfied that events have occurred that make the prescribed requirements unnecessary or inappropriate.
+  (c) the prescribed requirements are clearly unreasonable or inappropriate in the particular case; or (d) events have occurred that make the prescribed requirements unnecessary or inappropriate in the particular case,— (3) The regional council May, upon such conditions as it thinks fit, exempt all persons or any specified class of persons, persons in any specified place, or persons responsible for specified goods or things, from any requirement in any rule included in a regional pest management strategy made under this Act if the regional council is satisfied that events have occurred that make the prescribed requirements unnecessary or inappropriate.
 (4) The number and nature of exemptions granted under this section must be recorded by the regional council in a register; and the register must be available for public inspection during the normal office hours of the regional council.
 (5) Nothing in this section applies in any case where any rule specifically provides that no exemptions are to be granted.

 ### 81 Implementation of regional pest management strategy
 Except as otherwise provided in this Act, the Local Government Act 2002 shall apply to the implementation of a regional pest management strategy by a regional council.

-### 82 Powers that may not be delegated
+### 82 Powers that May not be delegated
 A regional council is not capable of delegating (whether under clause 32 of Schedule 7 of the Local Government Act 2002 or any other provision of that Act or any other Act)—
   (a) the power to appoint a hearings commissioner to inquire into and report on a proposal for a regional pest management strategy it has notified; or
   (b) the power to make, review, amend, or revoke a regional pest management strategy; or (c) the power to declare a small-scale management programme under section 100

-### 83 Councils may act jointly
+### 83 Councils May act jointly
-(1) Any 2 or more regional councils may separately notify and make a joint regional pest management strategy; and in that case,—
+(1) Any 2 or more regional councils May separately notify and make a joint regional pest management strategy; and in that case,—
   (a) the strategy shall indicate—
     (i) whether it is to be implemented by all the councils, some of them only, or only 1 of them; and (ii) if it is to be implemented by 2 or more councils, the extent (if any) to which those councils are to be empowered to implement it outside their own regions; and